-At this point, all I needed was new RAM chips that I’ve ordered a while before.
+At this point, all I needed was new RAM chips that I’d ordered a while before.
 While waiting for RAM chips and final testing another order came in – CoCo SDC !!!

 I’ve got it from here and it looks like this.

-I only had to set up few DIP switches and it worked right away 🙂
+I only had to set up a few DIP switches and it worked right away 🙂

-While playing with CoCo SDC new RAM chips were delivered so I could finally swap them, setup jumpers and finally test if 64K mod is working by running a 64K game.
+While playing with CoCo SDC new RAM chips were delivered so I could finally swap them, set up jumpers, and finally test if the 64K mod is working by running a 64K game.